A sub-strategy for the U.S. Sector strategy. It goes long the worst performing U.S. sectors assuming they may rebound.

 See the main US Sector strategy for a detailed asset description.

-'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
+'The Average Drawdown Duration is an extension of the Maximum Drawdown.
+However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
-So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'Applying this definition to our asset in some examples:
+So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'Using this definition on our asset we see for example: